install.packages("devtools")

 url = {https://github.com/JobNmadu/Dyn4cast},

-Although not a dependency, the package derives functionally from a number of other packages and so may require you to install such packages if they are not yet installed.
-The packages are listed below:
+Although not dependencies, the package derives functionally from a number of other packages and so may require you to install them if not already installed on your machine.
+Some of the packages are listed below:

 Other suggestions?